 - Long-grain white rice - Pay attention to the type of rice you're using.
 Some rice takes longer to cook than others, like brown rice.
 Keep this in mind when cooking your skillet - the rice you're using will determine how long to cook your skillet.

-- Italian seasoning, salt, and red pepper flakes
+- Seasoning - Italian seasoning, salt, and red pepper flakes add flavor to the dish.

 Tips and tricks